Luis-Varona/wordle-java/README.md

 #wordle-java

-An implementation of a Wordle game in Java with a variable number of attempts.
+A Wordle game written in Java with a variable maximum number of attempts.